Doctor reprimanded in UW case involving injured baby

 Ruscher left the operating room during the surgery but was nearby and available by phone, the order says.
 Chalifoux had been trained to call her if problems arose but he didn’t, despite low or unobtainable blood pressure readings, the order says.

-Chalifoux was three months from completing this residency but had not participated in a surgery involving a tethered cord or a small infant, the order says.
+Chalifoux was three months from completing his residency but had not participated in a surgery involving a tethered cord or a small infant, the order says.

 Attorneys for Ruscher declined comment Tuesday.
 Chalifoux, an anesthesiologist at Baystate Health in Springfield, Massachusetts, and his attorneys didn’t respond to requests for comment.